Aarhus University Seal

 What we do

-We develop science-based solutions promoting effective and sustainable ruminant production and thereby supporting the green transition of agriculture in Denmark and internationally.
-This is done by developing and optimising nutritional and management strategies that fulfil the ruminant animal´s nutrient requirements, secure a resource efficient production taking environmental and climate aspects into account, and improve product quality, feed safety, and animal health and welfare.
+We develop science-based solutions promoting an efficient and, in all aspects, sustainable ruminant and equine production, thereby supporting the green transition in Denmark and internationally.
+This is done by developing nutritional and management strategies that fulfil the animal´s nutrient requirements and support a resource efficient production taking environmental and climate aspects into account.

 Our primary focus areas

-• Develop sustainable dairy and beef production systems
+• Develop sustainable herbivore (dairy, beef, horses) production systems

 • Quantify nutrient requirements in relation to the animals' various physiological stages